i2group/analyze/documentation/developer_essentials_example_rest.md

     Important: For successful integration with Eclipse, the value that you provide to the `-pr` option must match the name of the example project.

-    When the command runs successfully, it modifies the SDK `topology.xml` file in the `C:\IBM\i2analyze\SDK\sdk-projects\master\build\toolkit\configuration\environment` directory to add information about a new data source.
+    When the command runs successfully, it modifies the topology file in your development version of i2 Analyze to add information about a new data source.
 By default, the data source gets the same name as the value that you provide to the `-pr` option.

+6. Open the topology file that represents your deployment of i2 Analyze in an XML editor.
+By default, this file is at `C:\IBM\i2analyze\SDK\sdk-projects\master\build\toolkit\configuration\environment\topology.xml`.
-5. Reopen the SDK `topology.xml` file, and edit the `<i2-data-source>` element that defines the new data access on-demand data source so that its attributes reflect the functionality of the example:
+7. Edit the `<i2-data-source>` element that defines the new data access on-demand data source so that its attributes reflect the functionality of the example:

     ``` pre
     <i2-data-source id="daod3" ar="false">
        <DataSource ScsSearchSupported="false" EdrsGetContextSupported="false"
-                   ScsNetworkSearchSupported="false" EdrsGetLatestItemsSupported="false" Version="0"
+                   ScsNetworkSearchSupported="false" EdrsGetLatestItemsSupported="false"
-                   ScsPresent="false" ScsFilteredSearchSupported="false"
+                   Version="0" ScsPresent="false" ScsFilteredSearchSupported="false"
                    ScsBrowseSupported="false" Id="" ScsDumbbellSearchSupported="false"
                    SesPresent="true" EdrsPresent="false"
                    >
           <Shape>DAOD</Shape>
           <Name>da-subset-rest-example</Name>